Wingle/EGOImageLoading/README.md

 3.EGOCache2.0;

-If this code is helpful for you , please buy a cup of cafe to me :).
+If this code is helpful for you , please buy me a coffee :).

 Click here : https://me.alipay.com/winglewong